NH DRUG PRICE RELIEF

 - All Granite Staters are impacted, skyrocketing drug price increases are the primary driver of increasing health care premiums.

-Together, SB 685, SB 687, and SB 690 will help relieve all Granite Staters from overwhelming Health care costs.
+This legislation (now included in HB 1280) will help relieve all Granite Staters from overwhelming health care costs.

-- SB 685, also known as the importation bill, would allow New Hampshire to import certain high cost drugs from Canada, as such the state could provide them to residents, insurers, and MCOs at a much lower cost than they are currently paying.
+- Importation: This bill would allow New Hampshire to import certain high cost drugs from Canada, as such the state could provide them to residents, insurers, and MCOs at a much lower cost than they are currently paying.
 Canadian wholesale distributors purchase prescription drugs from US manufacturers at a lower cost than the manufactures charge US based purchasers for the same medications.
 Importation of drugs that would generate substantial savings will help us move toward a more open and competitive marketplace that supplies American patients with safe, effective and affordable prescription drugs.

-- SB 687 is a piece of legislation that would give lawmakers and the public a look into what is going with drug prices.
+- Transparency Board: This piece of legislation would give lawmakers and the public a look into what is going with drug prices.
 Gathering information on price increases may not directly force drug manufacturers to lower prescription drug prices.
 However, they would provide policymakers with enough data to come up with legislative remedies, and it may help nudge manufacturers to rethink unnecessary and exorbitant price increases.